Can you make a business video with just your laptop and some phone headphones? Today we’re asking how can I make a video on my laptop?

 So first up – to record, I’m going to use QuickTime and this is available for both Mac and PC users.
 So off I go to boot that up and you’ll find it in the applications here on the Mac.
 You have a few options here.
 If you want to just record yourself, then it’s this option, ‘new movie recording’, and then you’ll see the camera output pop up.
 So, this point, let’s just quickly consider a couple of things in terms of shots.

 First up the lighting.
-So here I’m lit by the light coming from the window, which is over here.
-So, when you’re starting off find a window or natural daylight and film just using that.
+When you’re starting off find a window or natural daylight and film just using that.
 So, to be completely honest with you, in my setup here, I’ve also got another light fill light coming in from that direction, which is daylight balanced.
 But for the sake of the exercise here, just ignore that and make sure that when you’re shooting your video, your face is lit by the daylight from the window, wherever you’re doing it.

 The second thing to think about is the background of the shot.
 Just try to make sure there’s nothing too distracting going on in the background.
 There’s not random stuff that looks like they’re poking out the back of your head.
 If you give just a little bit of thought to these sorts of things, it really presents a little bit more of a professional edge to this kind of little videos rather than a scrappier vibe, which may not do your brand any good.
 And that’s a good point actually.
 These videos are all extensions of you, your business and your brand.
 It’s like an extension of your shop window so people will make all sorts of judgements about you, based on what they see in something like this.
 So, it’s worth investing a little bit of time and effort in getting these little presentations the best they possibly can be.